amtoaer

 1. Fira Code

-It was the first font I used for a long time and seems to be the font recommended by vscode official.
-It has distinctive character shapes and ligatures.
+It is the first font I used for a long time and seems to be the font recommended by vscode official.
+The font style and ligatures are distinctive.

 This font accompanied me for about half a year.
 After using it for a long time, you may find it a bit fancy, but it is still an excellent programming font.